tgoodwin/bellman-ford/ReadMe.md

-#Bellman-Ford
+#Distributed Bellman-Ford
 #####Timothy Goodwin,  December 2015

-######A distributed, dynamic network routing algorithm implemented here in Python for truly scalable optimal-path computations.
+######A distributed network routing algorithm implemented here in Python for optimal path calculations.
+Fully responsive to dynamic network configurations.
+Embraces the essence of scalability.
 Instances of bfclient.py communicate with each other over UDP, each using a single datagram socket.

->When constructing the network topology via command line input, ensure that the IP address input for any given node is the same as what would be retuned by `socket.gethostbyname(socket.gethostname())` on that node's machine.
-This function call can be system dependent.
-See point 4(a) below for details.

 ###1.
 Description of data formats, internal data structures used by each node